Style guide

 # Language style

-For our English documentation, it is recommended to use Global English to better serve our worldwide audience.
+For our English documentation, it is recommended to use Global English to better serve our worldwide audience and to assist with Translations.
+This means:

 # Terms